coobird/pigeon-vm/README.md

-Pigeon, an Accumulator-based Virtual Machine
+Pigeon - an accumulator-based virtual machine
 ============================================

-Pigeon is an accumulator-based (1-operand) virtual machine.
+Pigeon is an accumulator-based (1-operand) virtual machine written in C.

 The virtual machine consists of: